-Dr. Kirby treats children and adolescents struggling with a variety of chronic pain conditions, including chronic back pain, headaches, amplified musculoskeletal pain syndrome, Ehlers Danlos syndrome and complex regional pain syndrome.
-In addition to pediatric chronic pain, she has a special interest in the adverse childhood experiences, family systems and the biological, psychological and social factors contributing to chronic pain.
+Dr. Kirby is a pediatric pain psychologist who treats children and adolescents struggling with a variety of chronic pain conditions, including chronic back pain, headaches, amplified musculoskeletal pain syndrome, Ehlers Danlos syndrome and complex regional pain syndrome.
+In addition to pediatric chronic pain, she has a special interest in adverse childhood experiences, family systems and the biological, psychological and social factors contributing to chronic pain.

 Eric Lake, M.A., LLP